TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 * What, if anything, have you done to solve that problem?
 * What don't you love about the solutions you've tried?

-* Prepare a handy template to put your notes in afterwards or check on the tools to record your interview \(check first legal restrictions that may apply to recordings\);
+* Prepare a handy template to put your notes in afterwards or check on the tools to record your interview \(first check legal restrictions that may apply to recordings\);

 * Prepare any thank you gifts, e.g. gift cards.